-Meets the standard and the recommended guidelines.
-REMSA participates in the bi-annual EMSC National EMSC Data Analysis Resource Center (NEDARC) survey.
-REMSA encourages hospital participation in the pediatric readiness survey and in the development of EMSC regulations.
-In 2013 REMSA was the lead agency for the Department of Public Health's Urban Areas Security Initiative (UASI) grant to assess pediatric surge capacity in Riverside and San Bernardino counties.
-All prehospital receiving centers met EMSC guidelines for staffing, training, equipment and CQI.
+Meets the standard and recommended guidelines.
+REMSA participates in the bi-annual EMSC NEDARC survey for EMSC.
+REMSA encourages hospital participation in the Pediatric Readiness Survey and in the development of EMSC regulations.
+In 2013 REMSA was the lead agency for the Dept of Public Health's UASI grant to assess pediatric surge capacity in Riverside and San Bernardino Counties.
+All Prehospital Receiving Centers met EMSC Guidelines for staffing, training, equipment and CQI.